 There are 2 very similar kind of parades where you can enjoy these things.

 First, the convites, these are colorful “calendas” that invite to the “Mondays on the Hill”.
-Second, the Delegation Parades, these are “calendas” or parades where you can see the delegations that participate in the mondays on the hill.
+Second, the Delegation Parades, these are “calendas” or parades where you can see the delegations that participate in the Mondays on the Hill.

-This year (2023).
-You can enjoy the convites the 1st, 7th and 8th of July.
-And you will be able to see the Delegation Parades the 15th and 22nd of July.
+This year (2024).
+You can enjoy the convites the 6, 12 and 13th of July.
+And you will be able to see the Delegation Parades the 20th and 27th of July.
 Are you going to miss them?
 All the info in the link below so you don’t miss them.

 DISCOVER THE COLORFUL CONVITES: TRADITIONAL CALENDAS OF THE 8 REGIONS OF OAXACA